DLBPointon/testandtrace-aru/README.md

 """

-You'll have to remove the line break introduced in the above query.
+You'll have to remove the line break introduced in the above query, this is due to a GitHub line limit.
 This query returns all information carried in the database